The ketogenic diet is a way of eating that is very low in dietary carbohydrate.

 They are helpful because these electrolyte minerals can help reduce the side effects during the 'keto flu'.

 Key Point: Supplements are not necessary, but they are an option - it's a personal choice.
 However, they shouldn't be needed if the diet is focused on healthy whole foods.

 21. Does Keto Have Any Side Effects?

-Yes, keto can have some side effects - specifically when first switching to the diet.
+Yes, keto can have some side effects - specifically when people first switch to the diet.

 Some of these are mentioned in question 4, but they potentially include;

-Not everybody suffers from these effects, but for those that do it's certainly not a nice experience.
+Not everybody suffers from these effects, but for those that do it's certainly not a pleasant experience.

 Fortunately, they are only short-term.

 They can be explained as the difficulties the body has in adjusting from using carbs to fats for fuel.